xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 - [Frontrunning Bot by xCaptainFortune](https://github.com/xCaptainFortune/Frontrunning-Bot-by-xCaptainFortune)

 Finally, a pratical example on how to perform multiple type of filters on millions of pairs.
-The goal of this repo is to be used as a low barrier of entry reference source code for aspiring new searchers (hence, JavaScript).
+The goal of this repo is to be used as a low barrier of entry reference source for searchers (hence, JavaScript).

 - [All-in-one token filter by xCaptainFortune](https://github.com/xCaptainFortune/Token-Filter)